 Be an Attentive Host

-This is probably the best way to increase earnings with Airbnb, and begins prior to booking by responding to any questions a guest has.
+This is probably the best way to increase earnings with Airbnb, and begins before booking by responding to any questions a guest has.

 That’s just the beginning.
 You want to be attentive to their needs throughout the stay.
 This includes some of the following:

 - Providing sufficient items for the kitchen and bathroom

 - Answering any questions they may have during their stay